Vineet314/LLMs/README.md

 # Large Language Models (LLMs)

-Build a custom LLM, and then train it. for now, training is done on Tiny Shakespeare data, as we are limited to a single GPU
+Build a custom LLM, and then train it.
+For now, training can be done on TinyStories dataset or Tiny shakespeare data, since most of these codes can be run on a single GPU.

 Supported Model Architectures:
    - ***Positional Encodings*** : set `pos_emb` to one of `learn`, `sin`, `rope`.
 Default : `rope`